How to send push notifications to Apple Push Notifications service

 Using overrides to customize notifications

 We have full support for overriding the payload sent to APNS for adding things like badge counts, extra data properties, and sound files.
-You can set the push overrides on the template settings modal, open it by clicking on the "Manage template settings" button.
-Push overrides support liquid for injecting data properties and referencing attributes on your recipients.
+You can set push overrides on the template settings modal, which is accessed by clicking on the "Manage template settings" button when viewing a push notification template within the workflow editor.
+Push overrides support Liquid for injecting data properties and referencing attributes on your recipients.

 PropertyTypeDescription